 Supraspinatus Isolation Test

 It is also known as empty can and full can test.
-The original test described by Jobe and Moynes to test integrity of the supraspinatus tendon is called empty can test.
-Full Can Test was later suggested by Kelly as it was less provocative and tested in same manner.
+The original test described by Jobe and Moynes to test the integrity of the supraspinatus tendon is called empty can test.
+Full Can Test was later suggested by Kelly as it was less provocative and tested in the same manner.

 Tests for Instability

 In this test, the examiner grasps the patient’s elbow and applies downward traction.
 Dimpling of the skin subjacent to the acromion (the sulcus sign) indicates inferior humeral translation.
 This indicates instability of the shoulder joint.

 With the patient in sitting position, one hand stabilizes the shoulder by holding coracoid and spine of scapula, and the other hand moves the humeral head anteriorly and posteriorly.
 Abnormal movement is noted.

 The Apprehension and Relocation Test

 With patient in supine position, the examiner brings the affected arm into an abducted and externally rotated position.
 If patient apprehensively guards and does not allow further motion, it indicates a positive anterior shoulder instability.

 The test is repeated with shoulder supported anteriorly.
 The absence of guarding and pain confirms the instability.

 Differential Diagnoses Rotator Cuff Tendonitis